SAINT PAUL’S EPISCOPAL CHURCH

 St Paul’s Episcopal Parish is a thriving, spiritually enriched congregation, a positive influence in the community, free of major debt with well-maintained facilities suitable to carry out our mission.

 In 2030, we will be preparing to celebrate the 175th anniversary of the organization of St. Paul’s, Leavenworth.
-To achieve our vision by 2030, we will nurture and grow our congregation focusing on the following actions:
+To achieve our vision by 2030, we will nurture and grow our congregation focusing on the following actions or goals:

 Maintain our historic buildings